 An internship will provide you with valuable experience, a chance to meet senior state officials and policymakers, and the opportunity to network and make contacts for future jobs.
 Though we are unable to offer a stipend to interns, we are happy to comply with any requirements that allow students to receive academic credit.
 The Commission can also provide letters of recommendation.

 Internships are unpaid.
 The Commission is able to accommodate up to 2 interns during the school year.
 Interns should expect to commit, at most, 20 hours per week, depending on scheduling and academic requirements.
-The Commission will provide an in-office workspace, though it may be shared with other interns.
+The Commission will provide an in-office work space, though it may be shared with other interns.
 Our standard office hours are 9:00 am to 5:00 pm, Monday-Friday.
 Parking is metered street parking.
 Specific start and end dates, as well as work schedules, will be determined with the selected intern.
 The CCSWG is an equal opportunity employer.
+If you do not live in Sacramento we are happy to consider telework situations.

 The Commission is located the California State Library Annex at 900 N Street, Suite 390 Sacramento, CA 95814.